hembramnishant50-glitch/omarchy-coppernight/README.md

 ## 🔒 Hyprlock Setup

-To enable the custom lock screen and media controls, follow these steps:
+Note : Use this after 🚀 Easy Installation (One-Line) To enable the custom lock screen and media controls, follow these steps:

 ### 1. Install Dependencies & Fix Spotify